 - Enlarge our primary partition to use the new unallocated area

-To verify everything is running again, change your startup disk back to your Hard Drive in VMware Fusion, restart your VM and run the same commands from the beginning.
+To verify everything is running again, change your startup disk back to your Drive in VMware Fusion, restart your VM and run the same commands from the beginning.